jakub-kowalik/SymulatorSupermarketu/README.en.md

 *	M – number of cash registers;
 *	N – maximum number of clients in store;
 *	Every cash register must have separate queue;
-* Breaks for cashiers and their change after specified time (cash register in closed at that time);
+* Breaks for cashiers and their change after specified time (cash register is closed at that time);
 *	Finishing service for all customers from the queue before closing the cash register;